Jon Bon Jovi Teases Hotly Anticipated New Music On Instagram

 — Bon Jovi Updates (@JoviUpdates) March 9, 2019

 The band’s tour stop in Russia will be the first show they have performed there in 30 years.
 The band will hold the show at the very stadium where the musicians performed in 1989 as part of the Moscow Music Peace Festival.
 Rolling Stone reported that event was organized by American rock music manager Doc McGhee and Soviet musician Stas Namin.
-Some of the bands that appeared were Bon Jovi, Motley Crue, and Skid Row, at the time, all McGhee acts.
+Some of the bands that appeared were Bon Jovi, Motley Crue, and Skid Row, all McGhee acts.

-Fans of the band will be able to get up close and personal with Jon Bon Jovi reported The APP as part of a cruise called “Runaway to Paradise.”
-Two cruises, one which will head to Nassau, Bahamas and the other from Barcelona to Palma de Mallorca, Spain, will allow fans the chance to experience the ultimate Bon Jovi vacation, and be treated to a private concert by Jon Bon Jovi’s solo band, the Kings of Suburbia.
+Fans of the band will be able to get up close and personal with Jon Bon Jovi, reported The APP, as part of a cruise called “Runaway to Paradise.”
+Two cruises, one which will head to Nassau, Bahamas, and the other from Barcelona to Palma de Mallorca, Spain, will allow fans the chance to experience the ultimate Bon Jovi vacation and be treated to a private concert by Jon Bon Jovi’s solo band, the Kings of Suburbia.

-Bon Jovi the band reunited with all of its original members to be inducted into The Rock and Roll Hall of Fame in April 2018.
+Bon Jovi the band reunited with all of its original members to be inducted into the Rock and Roll Hall of Fame in April 2018.
 Inductees included Jon, David Bryan, Tico Torres, Hugh McDonald, and original members Richie Sambora and Alec Jon Such.